Location

 • Elective work performed should not interfere or pose a conflict with an individual’s normal workload or ability to function in their organizational role.

-• Organizational commitments include but are not limited to aspirational work, organizational committees, organizational programs, employee resource and affinity groups, organizational membership groups, etc.
+• Optional organizational commitments include but are not limited to aspirational work, organizational committees, organizational programs, employee resource and affinity groups, organizational membership groups, etc.

 Voluntary Organizational Leadership: